Install Determined Using Linux Packages¶

 Clusterview in the left-hand navigation panel.

-systemctl enable --now <service> to enable and immediately start a
+sudo systemctl enable --now <service> to enable and immediately start a service

 To view the logging output of a service, run